Built-in Functions

 my hash %data = JSON::decode($json);

-Shared Library Compilation
+Library Compilation

-Compile Strada programs as shared libraries:
+Compile Strada programs as libraries:

 ./strada --shared mylib.strada # Creates mylib.so